Alerovere/SEAMIS/README.md

 ## Scripts
 The folder ..\Sea_level_plots contains the file "SEALEVELPLOTS.m" that can be used to plot GIA model outputs and RSL observations in RSL *vs* Time graphs.
 The graphs include symbols for sea level index points, marine and terrestrial limiting points.

 The folder \Sea level plots\Models contains the file "PLOT_Maps.m" that can be used to plot GIA maps for the study area.
-An example of the output is shown below.</br>
+More models and plotting functions are available here: http://doi.org/10.5281/zenodo.4079342

 The scripts are written in MATLAB 2016b.
 The PLOT_Maps scripts needs the Matlab Mapping Toolbox.